Maksymilian Szuber

-Maksymilian Szuber (born 25 August 2002) is a German professional ice hockey defenceman for the Tucson Roadrunners of the American Hockey League (AHL) while under contract to the Utah Mammoth of the National Hockey League (NHL).
+Maksymilian Szuber (born 25 August 2002) is a Polish-born German professional ice hockey defenceman for the Montreal Canadiens of the National Hockey League (NHL).
+He was selected in the sixth round, 163rd overall, by the Arizona Coyotes in the 2022 NHL entry draft.

 Playing career

-Szuber was drafted by the Arizona Coyotes in the sixth round, 163rd overall, of the 2022 NHL entry draft.
-Following three seasons in the Deutsche Eishockey Liga (DEL) with EHC München, Szuber was signed by the Coyotes to a three-year, entry-level contract on 1 May 2023.
+Szuber was selected by the Arizona Coyotes in the sixth round, 163rd overall, of the 2022 NHL entry draft.
+Following three seasons in the Deutsche Eishockey Liga (DEL) with EHC München, culminating with a league championship in the 2022–23 season, he was signed by the Coyotes to a three-year, entry-level contract on 1 May 2023.

-During the 2023–24 season, Szuber was recalled from his assignment with the Tucson Roadrunners of the American Hockey League (AHL) by the Coyotes and made his NHL debut on 9 April 2024, against the Seattle Kraken.
+During the 2023–24 season, Szuber was recalled from assignment with the Tucson Roadrunners of the American Hockey League (AHL) by the Coyotes and made his NHL debut on 9 April 2024, against the Seattle Kraken.

+On 29 June 2026, Szuber was traded to the Montreal Canadiens in exchange for Joshua Roy.
+Entering the offseason as a restricted free agent, he was immediately tendered a qualifying offer by the Canadiens.
+Thereafter, Szuber agreed to a one-year, two-way contract with the team on 3 August.